Powered by .id - the population experts for City of Perth

-The City of Perth is the primary commerical, cultural and transport hub for the greater Perth metropolitan area.
-Settlement dates back to 1829 when the Swan River colony was established.
-The City developed slowly from its colonial beginnings, but growth was spurred by the discovery of gold further inland towards the end of the nineteenth century.
+The City of Perth is the primary commercial, cultural and transport hub for the greater Perth metropolitan area.
+European settlement dates back to 1829 when the Swan River colony was established.
+The City developed slowly from its colonial beginnings, but growth was stimulated by the discovery of gold further inland towards the end of the nineteenth century.
 Growth in the post WW2 era has been further spurred by the resources sector and the wealth created over many decades.

-Like other Australian cities, the original settlement contained a variety of land uses, but over time as the urban area expanded outwards the City developed as a key industrial and commercial centre.
+Like other Australian cities, the original settlement contained a variety of land uses, but as the urban area expanded outwards the City developed as a key industrial and commercial centre.
 Residential functions declined in importance as people moved to the suburbs, and this resulted in population decline over much of the twentieth century.
-This pattern has reversed since the 1990s, starting with the redevelopment of former industrial areas in East Perth into housing, and more recently, construction of high rise apartments in the CBD and West Perth.
-The rapidity of growth and change is largely due to the attraction of central Perth for employment, education and lifestyle opportunities.
-These factors, as well as the nature of the dwelling stock (typically one and two bedroom apartments) are especially attractive to young adults seeking rental accommodation in an inner city location.
+This pattern has reversed since the 1990s, starting with the redevelopment of former industrial areas in Claisebrook into housing and, more recently, construction of high-rise apartments in the CBD and West Perth.
+The speed of growth and change is largely due to the attraction of central Perth for employment, education and lifestyle opportunities.
+These factors, as well as the nature of the dwelling stock (typically one and two-bedroom apartments), are especially attractive to young adults seeking rental accommodation in an inner city location.

-As mentioned above, young adults are the main driver of population change in the City, and this role is assumed to continue into the future.
+Young adults are the main driver of population change in the City, and this trend is assumed to continue into the future.
 Not only is the City the major commercial and employment hub in metropolitan Perth, but it is also strategically located in terms of access to universities, and to a lesser extent, the airport.
-These acts as pull factors for young renting households - both students and young professionals.
-The nature of residential construction in the City i.e. high density apartments primarily with one of two bedrooms, is also more suitable for and attractive to younger, smaller households
+These act as pull factors for young renting households - both students and young professionals.
+Residential construction in the City consists of high-density apartments primarily with one or two bedrooms, which are more suitable for and attractive to younger, smaller households.